canmet-energy/btap_batch/README.md

 * examine the cost/performance of the National Energy Code for buildings in all location in Canada.
 * examine cost-effective design pathways to high performance buildings.

-BTAP Data can be used to generate dashboards.
+BTAP data can also be used to generate beautiful dashboards.
 For example this [dashboard](https://public.tableau.com/app/profile/sara.gilani/viz/Solutions_NPV_PercentBetter/DB_Solutions_NPV_PercentBetter) was developed doing a series of BTAP Batch analyses.
 ![image info](docs/images/solutions_npv_percentbetter.png)

-## Costing
+## Costing Support
 BTAP will automatically cost most relevant materials, equipment and labour.
 BTAP Costing will only cost items that have energy impact.
-It will for example cost the wall construction layers, but not the structural components.
+It will, for example, cost the wall construction layers, but not the structural components.
 Some items that BTAP costs are:
 * Labour, Overhead
 * Layer Materials in Constructions and fenestration.